-The COVID-19 pandemic has had a significant impact on women and girls, and the specialist services supporting them (Voices From Lockdown, Agenda, 2021).
+The COVID-19 pandemic had a significant impact on women and girls, and the specialist services supporting them (Voices From Lockdown, Agenda, 2021).
 Whilst the complexity of need of women and girls increased, with referrals dominated by the most complex and urgent needs, many services had to close, reduce or suspend their support, with over a quarter saying the pandemic made their financial position worse.
-This has been particularly difficult for women already facing disadvantage and at greatest risk of poverty.
+This was particularly difficult for women already facing disadvantage and at greatest risk of poverty.

-The project is funded by Smallwood Trust.
-We will be sharing more information as the project develops.
+The project was funded by Smallwood Trust.